swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 This feature is controversial; many are worried always building tests will slow debug cycles.
 We understand these concerns but think knowing quickly tests have been broken by code changes is important.
-However we will provide an command line option to not build tests and will be open to reversing this decision in future should it be proven unwise.
+However we will provide a command line option to not build tests and will be open to reversing this decision in future should it be proven unwise.